 NASA and Google collaborated on this project to record the real surface of Mars using NASA's Curiosity Rover.
-Their mission?
-To discover if life forms exist on Mars.
+Their mission is to discover if life forms exist on Mars.
 The project was launched in 2011 and is perfect for grade school kids with adventurous minds!

 19. Discovery Education

-Discovery Education is a powerful resource for educators.
-It's packed with over 190,000 activities and resources for kindergarten to 12th grade.
+Discovery Education is a powerful resource for educators because it's packed with over 190,000 home learning activities and resources for kindergarten to 12th grade.